Rutuj99/NXTWAVE/README.md

 ## Features

-- **User Registration**: Users can create a new account by providing necessary details.
+User Registration: Users can create a new account by providing the required details.

-- **User Login**: Registered users can log in using their credentials.
+User Login: Registered users can log in using their credentials.

+OTP Verification: After logging in, users receive a 6-digit OTP, which must be entered to access their profile.

-- **Account Information**: Post-login, users can view their account information.
+Profile Management: Users can view their account details after OTP verification.

-- **Responsive Design**: The application is designed to be responsive and accessible on various devices.
+Account Deletion: Users can delete their profile after authentication using their email, password, and OTP.

 ## Acknowledgments